Students as innovators: a digital humanities and GLAM sector collaboration to produce new web-based content through student led projects

 Managing and supporting diversity

 Digital humanities research and digital project development in industry are both inherently collaborative (Needham and Croft Haas, 2019).
 As such we require students to work in groups and to support each other as a cohort.
 The students on both courses come from diverse disciplines, including linguistics, museum studies, art and design, computer science, law, and engineering.
 The student demographics are also culturally and linguistically diverse, typically up to half our cohort are international students from a non-English speaking background.
 In the past we have observed that when students are asked to form groups they tend to want to work with students from the same discipline and the same linguistic or cultural background, a practice we have termed ‘self-siloing’.
-From 2019 for our Introductory course students have been asked to self-organise into groups that meet three basic criteria:
+From 2019 in our Introductory course students have been asked to self-organise into groups that meet three basic criteria:

 - the group must comprise of students from more than one degree program;